npnkhoi/npnkhoi.github.io/_posts/2023-11-25-minnesota.md

 tags: life
 ---

 Went to Minnesota to celebrate Thanksgiving with a host family that is at least 6 generations away from me.
-Aftermaths are a lot to unpack, revisit, and reflect.
+Aftermaths are interesting to reflect.

 ![Mississipi river](/assets/mississipi.jpeg)
 *Mississipi river*